softlang/s2s/README.md

 ##### Running Shapes2Shapes via SBT (Development)

 In order to run Shapes2Shapes directly from SBT, launch SBT via `sbt` and execute `run <args>`.
 Note, that there are multiple main classes.
 The main class `org.softlang.s2s.s2s` is the same used when assembling the `s2s.jar`.
+In order to run it directly, `runMain org.softlang.s2s.s2s <args>` can be used.
 Other main classes are primarily used for development or testing.

 ### Usage